trustoverip/tswg-did-method-webs-specification/spec/core.md

 rely on the Wayback Machine, but it might be a useful DID resolver tool.

-The DID document, [[ref: KERI event stream]] and other files related to a DID may be copied to other web location.
+The DID document, [[ref: KERI event stream]] and other files related to a DID may be copied to other web locations.
 For example, someone might want to keep a cache of DIDs they use, or an entity might want to run a registry of "useful" DIDs for a cooperating group.
 While the combination of DID document and [[ref: KERI event stream]] make the DID and DID document verifiable, just as when published in their "intended" location, the absence of DIDs equivalent to those locations